Peter Tatchell: Moscow Pride

 In May 2006, Tatchell attended the first Moscow Pride Festival.
 He appears in the documentary Moscow Pride '06 featuring this event.

 In May 2007, Tatchell returned to Moscow to support Moscow Pride and to voice his opposition to a ban on the march, staying at the flat of an American diplomat.
 On 27 May 2007, Tatchell and other gay rights activists were attacked.
 He was punched in the face and nearly knocked unconscious, while other demonstrators were beaten, kicked and assaulted.
 A German MP, Volker Beck, and a European Parliament deputy from Italy, Marco Cappato, were also punched before being arrested and questioned by police.
 Tatchell later said "I'm not deterred one iota from coming back to protest in Moscow."
 On his release, Tatchell made a report on the incident to the American Embassy.

 Moscow protest against Yuri Luzkhov

 On 16 May 2009, the day of the final of the Eurovision Song Contest in Moscow, Russian gay rights activists staged a protest in Moscow in defiance of the city's mayor, Yuri Luzkhov, who had long banned gay demonstrations and denounced them as "satanic".
-Tatchell was among 32 campaigners arrested when they shouted slogans and unfurled banners.
+Tatchell was among 32 campaigners arrested, including Belarusian gay activist Sergey Androsenko, when they shouted slogans and unfurled banners.